noisrucer/sign-language-detection/README.md

 # Project Description

 Sign language is the essential way for those who are deaf or hard of hearing.
 Sign language enables deaf people to communicate with each other without voices.
-However, many people have never learned sign language before, unable to understand any of the sign languages.
+However, many people have never learned sign language before.

 The project focuses on **detecting sign language alphabets** (a, b, c, d, e) using `YOLOv2`.